A specifier’s guide to Laminex’s Formica and Melteca products

 The resulting .7mm layer can then be bonded to any substrate, such as medium-density fibreboard (MDF) or plywood for benchtops, or wall linings.

 While LPM might have a similar surface appearance to HPL, its material make-up and production process are quite different.
-MDF is used as a rigid core, and then melamine-impregnated decorative paper is bonded to both sides.
+MDF or particle board is used as a substrate, and then melamine-impregnated decorative paper is bonded to both sides.

 Why and where to specify HPL

 - Commercial solutions